 Encourage your loved one to engage in light exercises, such as walking in the park or washing dishes.
 Regular exercise will help them maintain a healthy appetite.

-Because dementia affects memory, your loved one may have difficulty recognizing once-familiar dishes.
+Because dementia affects memory, your loved one may have difficulty recognising once-familiar dishes.

 Dulled Sense of Taste and Smell